jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/custom-instruments.rst

     suggest you ignore the cartesian API and only use the joint API.
-    You can then implement your own forward/inverse kinematic in a separate ROS node (C++/Python/Matlab) and send/receive joint states to/from the dVRK console.
+    You can then implement your own forward/inverse kinematic in a separate ROS node (C++/Python/Matlab) and send/receive joint states to/from the dVRK system.
 If you need a tighter level of integration, you will need to derive the ``mtsIntuitiveResearchKitPSM`` class.
 Reach out to the dVRK developers if you get to that point.